 - Building Factor Benefit Points = 1,336/2,100 = 0.63619

 Step 2 - Calculate the Total Benefit Points for the parcel.

 A Parcel's Total Points = (Lot Factor Benefit Points + Building Factor Benefit Points) X Land Use Benefit Points

 - Parcel's Total Points = (0.60722 + 0.63619) X 2.0 = 2.48682 (For exercise purposes only)

 Step 3 - Calculate the Preliminary Assessment for the parcel.

 - 2.48682 X $569 = $1,415.00 (For exercise purposes only)

-Note: The assessment for a parcel represents the initial amount to be amortized over 25 to 30 years (depending on the municipal bonds to be issued) with annual payments due on the property tax bill.
+Note: The assessment for a parcel represents the initial amount to be amortized over the life of the bond issue with annual payments due on the property tax bill.
+(3/25/2020 Update: The City has proposed a 10-year term, instead of 25 or 30 years, to reduce interest costs).
 The annual payments due would include principal, interest, and overhead (administrative costs).
-As discussed at the 2nd meeting there will be options to payoff the full amount up front or at any time during the amortization period resulting in savings on interest and overhead costs.
+As discussed at the 2nd meeting there will be options to pay off the full amount upfront or at any time during the amortization period resulting in savings on interest and overhead costs.

 View the Preliminary Assessment and Estimated Annual Charge per Parcel